Nursery Information for Parents

 If your child is 2 years old you may be able to apply for a funded place, 15 hours a week, if you meet the relevant criteria, see below.

-Fee paying places are also available from age 2, before their funding entitlement starts, from 9am – 3pm, term time only.
+Fee paying places are also available from the term after your child turns 2, before their funding entitlement starts, from 9am – 3pm, term time only.

 Funding Eligibility for 3 and 4 year olds

 All 3 and 4 year olds are entitled to 15 funded hours of childcare per week regardless of eligibility.
-From September 2017, 3 and 4 year olds will also be entitled to an additional 15 hours per week (30 funded hours), (9am – 3pm) if the following eligibility criteria is met:
+Some 3 and 4 year olds are also entitled to an additional 15 hours per week (30 funded hours), (9am – 3pm) if the following eligibility criteria is met:

 Therefore, currently for a parent aged 21-24, you'd need to earn a weekly average of at least £111.20.
 For a parent aged 25+, you'd need to earn a weekly average of at least £115.20.

 This is a scheme to help working parents, so families where one parent doesn't work, or both parents don't work, will usually not be eligible for these additional 15 hours.

 However, if one parent isn't working because they're an official carer (e.g. receiving benefits relating to being a carer) or they are receiving disability benefits, and the other parent is working, then you may be able to claim.

 There is also additional entitlement if the parent normally works but is temporarily away from the workplace, for example on statutory sick pay.

 If you are self-employed or on a zero hours contract.
 You will be eligible if you (or both of you in a couple) earn at least the equivalent of 16 hours at the National Minimum Wage – see above.